Switch Stacking Explained: Basis, Configuration & FAQs

-1. Connect the switches physically using DAC/AOC or a combination of optical transceiver modules and fiber patch cables during a power failure.
-It should be noted that the number of stackable switches in a stack should not exceed the default number.
+1. Connect the switches physically using DAC/AOC or a combination of optical transceiver modules and fiber optic cables during a power failure.
+It should be noted that the number of stackable switches should not exceed the default number.

-2. Turn on the power and configure the stack member ID, priority value, etc. on PC one by one until all the switches are configured.
+2. Turn on the power and configure the stack member ID, priority value, etc. on the PC one by one until all the stackable switches are configured.

-3. After the stack is set up, observe indicators and save the configuration, then reboot all the switches in the stack.
+3. After the switch stacking is set up, observe indicators and save the configuration, then reboot all the switches in the stack.
 The role of each stack member will be allocated after the reboot.

-4. After the reboot, the master switch will be the only switch with the privilege to run configuration.
+4. After the reboot, the stack master will be the only switch with the privilege to run configuration.
 Check the interface information.
-The master switch will show all the interface.
+The master switch will show all the interfaces.

 Here are some frequently asked topics about switch stacking and other similar technologies, which will help you get a more comprehensive understanding of it.

-Both stacking switches and chassis provide benefits of multiple ethernet ports combined with the convenience of managing one device.
-However, each has its pros and cons that need to be noted.
+Both stacking switches and chassis provide the benefits of multiple ethernet ports combined with the convenience of managing one device.

 2. Switch Stacking vs MLAG

-MLAG refers to multi-chassis link aggregation group, tupically used in the data center access layer.
-The configuration and management of MLAG is more difficult than switch stacking, but the return on investment of MLAG is higher.
-While switch stacking is mostly seen in the enterprise access layer, performing better in its simple management and low operation and maintenance costs.
+MLAG refers to a multi-chassis link aggregation group, typically used in the data center access layer.
+The configuration and management of MLAG is more difficult than switch stacking, but its return on investment is higher.
+Switch stacking is mostly seen in the enterprise access layer, simplifying management and reducing maintenance costs.